 What does this have to do with makers

 This is where things get really fun!
 The beauty of the concept of a metaverse is that it is decentralized and people can contribute.
-Makers, especially those with some 3D modeling and/or coding skills are going to find themselves with a whole new audience of potential customers and collaborators.
+Makers, especially those with some 3D modelling and/or coding skills are going to find themselves with a whole new audience of potential customers and collaborators.

 Why Every 3D Designer / Architect Can Benefit From the Creator Economy in the Metaverse